Hossomii/Hossomii/README.md

 ## Goal

-Looking for a Frontend Developer opportunity to work on real-world projects and grow professionally.
+Looking for a FullStack/Frontend/Backend Developer opportunity to work on real-world projects and grow professionally.

 ---